phw/musicbrainz-magic-tagger-button/README.md

 It will detect whether Picard is running and will enable the tagger buttons if they are disabled.
 It will even auto detect the proper port on which Picard is listening.

+In addition this script will improve the tagger buttons themselves.
+Instead of just being static images they will change after being clicked, depending on whether the browser integration worked or not.

 ## Installation